hapax/hapax.github.io/assets/chuzenji.md

 is unsure, shuffles behind a curtain to then re-emerge and face me with exaggerated formality over the counter.
 Between her broken English and my broken Japanese, a room is booked.
-With the infinite solicitude of *omotenashi*, Japanese hospitality, she unfolds a map and inscribes the local points of interest.
+With the infinite solicitude of *omotenashi*, Japanese hospitality, she unfolds a map and inscribes the few local points of interest.

 I tramp upstairs to deposit my backpack and pretzels, catch my breath, and take in the view of the lake.
 As I come back down the stairs, a toddler appears on the counter, smiling hugely, and hands me a set of random keys.
-The woman materialises out of the gloom to retrieve toddler and keys, muttering apologies, but not without suppressing a smile of her own.
+The woman materialises out of the gloom to rescue toddler and keys, muttering apologies, but not without suppressing a smile of her own.
 Disorder is also the condition for life.